docker-library/docs/nuxeo/content.md

 ### `NUXEO_CLID`

 Allow to setup a CLID for Nuxeo Connect registration.
+This parameter is in the form `part1\npart2`, so depending on the environment you may have to escape the `\` character.

+You can find additional informations the registration process in the [Nuxeo documentation](https://doc.nuxeo.com/nxdoc/setting-up-your-nuxeo-environment/)

 ### `NUXEO_INSTALL_HOTFIX`